coalispr.bedgraph_analyze.genom¶

 {str: int}

-Generates range or interval indexes and a chromosome list.
+Generates range or interval indexes and a chromosome list in one go.

 Notes